Government Mortgage Schemes

 Author: Pete Mugleston

-In this article, we’ll explain what government mortgage schemes are currently available, how to get one, which scheme could be right for you and why using the services of a mortgage broker can boost your chances of securing the approval you need.
+In this article, we’ll explain what government mortgage schemes are currently available, how to get one, and which scheme might be right for you.
+We’ll also cover how a mortgage broker can boost your chances of securing the approval you need.

 What government schemes are available for mortgage applicants?

-Whether you’re a first-time buyer or a current homeowner, there are quite a few initiatives the British government has in place to give mortgage applicants a helping hand.
-A broker would be able to share the nuances of each but, in the meantime, below are some brief descriptions of what’s available.
+Whether you’re a first-time buyer or a current homeowner, the British government has several initiatives to help mortgage applicants.
+A broker can share the nuances of each, but in the meantime, below are some brief descriptions of what’s available.

 Who is eligible?

-Those who can apply for a First Home scheme:
+Those who can apply for the First Homes Scheme:

-• Are buying a new build valued at less than the regional price cap
+- Are you buying a new build valued at less than the regional price cap

 Shared Ownership